moenarch/moenarchbook/guide/src/for_developers/backends.md

 ## Output and Signalling Failure

-While it's nice to print word counts to the terminal when a book is built, it might also be a good idea to output them to a file somewhere. `mdbook` tells a backend where it should place any generated output via the `destination` field in [`RenderContext`].
+While it's nice to print word counts to the terminal when a book is built, it might also be a good idea to output them to a file somewhere. `moenarchbook` tells a backend where it should place any generated output via the `destination` field in [`RenderContext`].